seeingnft/teia-/Ukranian-Fundraising.md

 <img width='700px' src="img/ukraine_fundraiser/step_05.png">

-Add both address to beneficiaries as done before and then click next:
+Add both address to beneficiaries as done before

+(If you want 100% of the proceeds to go to Ukraine set your share as a collaborator as 1 and the Ukraine Contract `KT1DWnLiUkNtAQDErXxudFEH63JC6mqg3HEx` as 10000 shares.)

+and then click next:

 <img width='700px' src="img/ukraine_fundraiser/step_06.png">